 - 7. Where points are earned in at least four (4) events. - 8.
-These four (4) events cover at least two (2) categories from categories 1, 2 and 11 - 9.
-Halter points are also taken into account for these awards. - 10.
+These four (4) events cover at least two (2) categories from categories 1, 2 and 11 - Halter points are also taken into account for these awards.
+Points from other categories are not taken into account for - 10.
 Points from other categories are not taken into account for these awards